Rajsingh92/MUST_HAVE_SKILLS/MASTER DWH/dwh concepts.md

 8. OLAP
 - OLAP Overview
   OLAP (Online Analytical Processing) is the technology behind many Business Intelligence (BI) applications.
 OLAP is a powerful technology for data discovery, including capabilities for limitless report viewing, complex analytical calculations, and predictive “what if” scenario (budget, forecast) planning.

-- OLTP Vs OLAP - Part 1_U
+- OLTP Vs OLAP
 - OLTP (On-line Transaction Processing) is characterized by a large number of short on-line transactions (INSERT, UPDATE, DELETE).
   The main emphasis for OLTP systems is put on very fast query processing, maintaining data integrity in multi-access environments and an effectiveness measured by number of transactions per second.
 In OLTP database there is detailed and current data, and schema used to store transnational databases is the entity model (usually 3NF).
 - OLAP (On-line Analytical Processing) is characterized by relatively low volume of transactions.
 Queries are often very complex and involve aggregations.
 For OLAP systems a response time is an effectiveness measure.
 OLAP applications are widely used by Data Mining techniques.
 In OLAP database there is aggregated, historical data, stored in multi-dimensional schemas (usually star schema).

-- OLTP Vs OLAP - Part 2
 - OLTP (On-line Transaction Processing) is characterized by a large number of short on-line transactions (INSERT, UPDATE, DELETE).
   The main emphasis for OLTP systems is put on very fast query processing, maintaining data integrity in multi-access environments and an effectiveness measured by number of transactions per second.
 In OLTP database there is detailed and current data, and schema used to store transnational databases is the entity model (usually 3NF).
 - OLAP (On-line Analytical Processing) is characterized by relatively low volume of transactions.
 Queries are often very complex and involve aggregations.
 For OLAP systems a response time is an effectiveness measure.
 OLAP applications are widely used by Data Mining techniques.
   In OLAP database there is aggregated, historical data, stored in multi-dimensional schemas (usually star schema).

-- OLAP Architecture - MOLAP
+- MOLAP
   MOLAP (multidimensional online analytical processing) is online analytical processing (OLAP) that indexes directly into a multidimensional database.

 - ROLAP
   Relational online analytical processing (ROLAP) is a form of online analytical processing (OLAP) that performs dynamic multidimensional analysis of data stored in a relational database rather than in a multidimensional database (which is usually considered the OLAP standard).

 - HOLAP
   HOLAP (hybrid online analytical processing) is a combination of ROLAP (Relational OLAP) and MOLAP (Multidimensional OLAP) which are other possible implementations of OLAP.
 HOLAP allows storing part of the data in a MOLAP store and another part of the data in a ROLAP store, allowing a tradeoff of the advantages of each.

 - DOLAP
   DOLAP (Desktop OLAP or Database OLAP)provide multidimensional analysis locally in the client machine on the data collected from relational or multidimensional database servers.